-Late Applications

-The closing date for applications in the normal admissions round is 15th January.
+Late Applications The closing date for applications in the normal admissions round is 15 January 2020.
 Applications received after this date will only be considered after all applications received on time have been processed.

-Change of Preference

-Changes to preferences, ranking order or pupil details, will not be allowed after the closing date, except in exceptional circumstances, for example, if the family has moved address.
+Change of Preference Changes to preferences, ranking order or pupil details, will not be allowed after the closing date, except in exceptional circumstances.
+For example, if the family has moved address.

 Evidence must be provided to support the request.
 An intention to change address cannot be considered until the move has actually taken place and proof is available, or parents may provide a solicitor's letter confirming an exchange of contracts on a property, or a tenancy agreement.
-No changes can be considered even where there are exceptional circumstances once information has been passed from Tameside Local Authority to the school Governors, because the allocations process has commenced.
-In the case of primary schools this date is February.
+No changes can be considered even where there are exceptional circumstances once information has been passed from Tameside Metropolitan Borough Council to the school Governors, because the allocations process has then commenced.
+In the case of primary schools this date is 7 February 2020.